Skip to main content

 Verification

-After starting both clients, query the sync status of the proofs store:
+After starting both clients, query the sync status of the proofs store via the debug_proofsSyncStatus RPC method:

-Once latest tracks the chain tip, eth_getProof calls for every block within [earliest, latest] will be served from the versioned store.
-You can also check the op-reth logs for initialization messages:
+Immediately after proofs init, both earliest and latest sit at the chain tip; the window then fills forward as new blocks are committed. eth_getProof calls for every block within [earliest, latest] will be served from the versioned store.
+Requests for blocks older than earliest will fail or fall back to the default reth implementation.
+You can also check the op-reth startup logs for messages confirming the proofs-history ExEx is wired up:

 Ensure op-node/kona-node and op-reth are connected and syncing. op-reth should start importing blocks and the proofs storage should begin populating.